rcl-cloud-apps/cloud101/5-webapp.md

 ![webapp](images/webapp-create3.PNG)

 - In the 'Web Apps' list you will see the new web app.
-Wait for 5 minutes and Click on the 'Admin' link.

 ![webapp](images/webapp-admin.PNG)

 if you don't see the new web app, wait a few minutes and click on the refresh link.
-Sometimes it may take a few minutes to create a new resource on Azure.
+Sometimes, it may take a few minutes to create a new resource on Azure.

+- Wait for 5 minutes and click on the 'Admin' link.

-- When you create a new site and try to access it you may see that the site is unavailable.
+- When you create a new site and try to access it, you may see that the site is unavailable.
 Wait for a few minutes and refresh the page

 ![webapp](images/webapp-site-unavailable.PNG)